tymyrddin/purple/source/docs/risk-management/treatment-options.md

 Step 3: Prioritise (10 minutes)

-You cannot do everything at once.
+Not everything can be done at once.
 Prioritise treatment based on risk severity, quick wins (high impact, low effort), dependencies (what must happen before something else can happen), available resources, and any binding compliance obligations.

 The quick wins question is worth spending time on.
 There is usually a treatment that reduces significant risk at modest cost and that has been deferred because it was not urgent enough to compete with other priorities.
 Making it visible and assigning it an owner often produces more immediate risk reduction than the ambitious treatment plans that require twelve months and cross-team co-ordination.